 Christian Education Journal (CEJ)

 CEJ is a leading evangelical journal in the field of Christian education that is edited and published by the faculty in the doctoral programs in Educational Studies at Talbot.
-It represents a cooperative effort between Talbot School of Theology and the North American Professors of Christian Education.
+It represents a cooperative effort between Talbot School of Theology and the Society of Professors of Christian Education.
 Each issue involves the contributions of over 60 people from across the U.S. and other countries.

 For more information, visit the CEJ website.